Lithuanian partisans: Background

-On July 1, 1944, the Lithuanian Freedom Army (Lietuvos laisvės armija, LLA) declared the state of war against the Soviet Union and ordered all its able members to mobilize into platoons, stationed in forests and to not leave Lithuania.
+On July 1, 1944, the Lithuanian Liberty Army (Lietuvos laisvės armija, LLA) declared a state of war against the Soviet Union and ordered all able-bodied members to mobilize into platoons stationed in the forests and not to leave Lithuania.
 The departments were replaced by two sectors – operational, called Vanagai (Hawks or Falcons; abbreviated VS), and organizational (abbreviated OS).
 Vanagai, commanded by Albinas Karalius (codename Varenis), were the armed fighters while the organizational sector was tasked with passive resistance, including supply of food, information, and transport to Vanagai.
-In the middle of 1944, the Lithuanian Freedom Army had 10 000 members.
-The Soviets killed 659 and arrested 753 members of the Lithuanian Freedom Army by January 26, 1945.
-Founder Kazys Veverskis was killed in December 1944, the headquarters were liquidated in December 1945.
-This represented the failure of highly centralized resistance, as the organization was too dependent on Veverskis and other top commanders.
-In 1946 remaining leaders and fighters of the LLA started to merge with Lithuanian partisans.
-In 1949 all members of the presidium of the Union of Lithuanian Freedom Fighters – captain Jonas Žemaitis-Tylius, Petras Bartkus-Žadgaila, and Bronius Liesys-Naktis ir Juozas Šibaila-Merainis – came from LLA.
+In the middle of 1944, the LLA had 10 000 members.
+The Soviets had killed 659 and arrested 753 members of the LLA by January 26, 1945.
+Founder Kazys Veverskis was killed in December 1944, and its headquarters were liquidated in December 1945.
+This represented the failure of highly centralized resistance; the organization was depended too much on Veverskis and other top commanders.
+In 1946 the remaining leaders and fighters of the LLA started to merge with Lithuanian partisans.
+In 1949 all members of the presidium of the Union of Lithuanian Freedom Fighters – captain Jonas Žemaitis-Tylius, Petras Bartkus-Žadgaila, and Bronius Liesys-Naktis ir Juozas Šibaila-Merainis – came from the LLA.

 The Supreme Committee for the Liberation of Lithuania (Vyriausiasis Lietuvos išlaisvinimo komitetas, VLIK) was created on November 25, 1943.
 VLIK published underground newspapers and agitated for resistance against the Nazis.
 The Gestapo arrested most influential members in 1944.
 After the reoccupation of Lithuania by the Soviets, VLIK moved to the West and set as its goal to maintain the non-recognition of Lithuania's occupation and dissemination of information from behind the Iron Curtain – including the information provided by the Lithuanian partisans.

-Former members of the Lithuanian Territorial Defense Force, Lithuanian Freedom Army, Lithuanian Armed Forces, Lithuanian Riflemen's Union formed the basis of Lithuanian partisans.
-Farmers, Lithuanian officials, students, teachers, even pupils joined the partisan movement.
-The movement was actively supported by the society and the Catholic church.
-It is estimated that by the end of 1945, 30 000 armed people stayed in forests in Lithuania.
+Former members of the Lithuanian Territorial Defense Force, the Lithuanian Liberty Army, Lithuanian Armed Forces and Lithuanian Riflemen's Union formed the basis of Lithuanian partisans.
+Farmers, Lithuanian officials, students, teachers, and even pupils joined the partisans.
+The movement was actively supported by Lithuanian society and the Catholic church.
+By the end of 1945, an estimated 30 000 armed people lived in the Lithuanian forests.